-The schools' workforce is composed of seven staff with three teachers, three childcare-trained educators and one administrator.
+The school's workforce is composed of six staff with two teachers, three childcare-trained educators and one administrator.
 Eighty-five percent are from an English speaking background with fifteen percent from non-English speaking background.
-One hundred percent of the staff are of the female gender with an average age of 53 years.
+One hundred percent of the staff are of the female gender with an average age of 50 years.

 Staff have all completed the working with children check upon appointment, and all hold a current first aid certificate.
+Staff upskill yearly on Mandatory reporting procedures.
 Staff attendance has been excellent due to our healthy environment.
 Long-term staff ensure a great stability with the children and the overall program.